Allies ready strong sanctions against Russia as bombardments of Kyiv grow fierce

 The Ukrainian government also announced a hotline for Russian mothers to call to see if their sons were among those killed in the fighting — apparently a move to wins hearts and minds in Russia, where nearly all of the media is state-controlled and the government has been downplaying the severity of the fighting in Ukraine.
 There were reports Saturday of Twitter and Facebook being blocked.

 Ukraine has banned men ages 18 to 60 from leaving the country in case they need to be called upon to join the national defense.
 Cities have been enlisting civilian volunteers to join territorial defense forces across the country.
-Even people in Lviv, a city in western Ukraine that has been treated as a safe haven, were preparing for the war to arrive on their doorstep.
+Even people in Lviv, a city in western Ukraine that has been treated as a haven, were preparing for the war to arrive on their doorstep.

 In Kyiv, citizens lined up at a police station for weapons they could use in defense of the capital.
 Others made molotov cocktails to use against Russian forces if they reached the city.